ChristianDOvidio/multithreadedObjectDetectionFromIPCam/README.md

     Number of workers --num-workers=2
     Size of the queue --queue-size=5

-5. Run the receiver.py to listen to the correct IP address and show pbject detection output
+5. Run the receiver.py to listen to the correct IP address and show the object detection output

 ## Copyright